kathleenlan/dominion/README.md

 In Dominion Online, at the start of the buy phase, you will see a button labeled "Autoplay Treasures".
 Clicking this button will play all of the Treasure cards in your hand.
-You can also individual click on each Treasure card to play it.
+You can also individually click on each Treasure card to play it.
 You must play all of the Treasure cards you want to use before you start buying any cards. (e.g. If you have multiple buys in a turn, you can't play some Treasures, buy a card, and then play more Treasures.
 All Treasures must be